alaugks/spring-messagesource-xliff/README.md

   * **XLIFF 1.2**:
     * If the attribute `resname` does not exist, the attribute `id` is used to determine the identifier.
     * Documentation identifier: [XLIFF 1.2](http://docs.oasis-open.org/xliff/v1.2/xliff-profile-html/xliff-profile-html-1.2.html#General_Identifiers)
-  * XLIFF 2.*:
+  * **XLIFF 2.&ast;**:
     * The attribute `id` is optional by standard in XLIFF 2.*.
 However, this package requires the `id` on a translation unit.
     * Documentation identifier: [XLIFF 2.0](https://docs.oasis-open.org/xliff/xliff-core/v2.0/csprd01/xliff-core-v2.0-csprd01.html#segment) and [XLIFF 2.1](https://docs.oasis-open.org/xliff/xliff-core/v2.1/os/xliff-core-v2.1-os.html#segment)
+* All attributes in the `<file/>` tag are ignored.
 * For performance reasons, there is no validation of XLIFF files with an XMLSchema.
-If there is any corrupt XML in an XLIFF file, the SAX parser will throw a [Fatal Error].
+SAX parser errors are handled by an [ErrorHandler](https://docs.oracle.com/en/java/javase/17/docs/api/java.xml/org/xml/sax/ErrorHandler.html) and can be caught with the [XliffMessageSourceSAXParse-Exceptions](https://github.com/alaugks/spring-messagesource-xliff/tree/main/src/main/java/io/github/alaugks/spring/messagesource/xliff/exception).

 ### Structure of the Translation Filename